UNDERSTANDING LOGOS AND OTHER CAST IRON

 SOME OTHER TERMS FREQUENTLY USED

 Smoke ring (or heat or fire ring).
 Some skillets have a rim that runs the entire circumference on the bottom.
 This rim kept the heated surface slightly elevated above the heat source.
-It is usually abbreviated in reference as SR. Whether it has a smoke ring or not can be a huge difference in the value of the piece.
+It is usually abbreviated in reference to SR. Whether it has a smoke ring or not can be a huge difference in the value of the piece.1

 Smooth bottom (as opposed to SR above).
 Skillets without smoke rings are referred to as smooth bottom skillets.
-They lack that rim going around the entire circumference on the bottom of the skillet.
+They lack that rim going around the entire circumference of the bottom of the skillet.

 Extra finished or Plated.
 When the cast iron products were coated with an outer finish of nickel or chromium, they were extra finished.
 The finish was either dull or polished.